Nigeria at a Glance

 Expat Destinations in Nigeria

-If you are not relocating to Nigeria solely for business reasons, but also for the cultural experience, you might want to go explore the country in detail.
+If you are not moving to Nigeria solely for business reasons, but also for the cultural experience, you might want to go explore the country in detail.
 Please consider the safety precautions we have compiled in our article on Living in Nigeria before you consider freely roaming the country.

 Employment in Port Harcourt means doing business in Nigeria’s oil production center.
 It is the main collecting point for oil produced in the Niger Delta and home to most of Nigeria’s refineries.

 Due to reasons we have outlined in our article on Working in Nigeria, the city has often been shaken by violence and by the illegal activity of militant gangs, who frequently target foreigners.
 Thus, for safety reasons, Port Harcourt should be avoided by expats if possible.
-Unless you sign with one of the large oil companies, which offer guarded compounds for their employees, moving to Nigeria’s other economic centers will be a better choice.
+Unless you sign with one of the large oil companies, which offer guarded compounds for their expat employees, moving to Nigeria’s other economic centers is a better choice.